US opens probe into Nissan Rogue automatic emergency braking

-DETROIT (AP) — The U.S. government’s road safety agency is investigating complaints that the automatic emergency braking on the Nissan Rogue can turn on for no apparent reason.
+DETROIT (AP) — The U.S. government’s road safety agency is investigating complaints that the Nissan Rogue’s automatic emergency braking can turn on when no obstacle is in the way.

 The probe covers about 554,000 Rogue small SUVs from the 2017 and 2018 model years.